-Learn the basics of working with Bit to share your components and collaborate with your team.
+Learn the basics of Bit and how to share components between projects as a team.

 npm install bit-bin -g